NVIDIA/libglvnd/README.md

-libglvnd: the GL Vendor-Neutral Dispatch library
+libglvnd: the Graphics Library (GL) Vendor-Neutral Dispatch library
 ================================================

 Introduction
 ------------

-libglvnd is a vendor-neutral dispatch layer for arbitrating OpenGL API calls between multiple vendors.
+libglvnd is a vendor-neutral dispatch layer for arbitrating [Open Graphics Library (OpenGL)](https://en.wikipedia.org/wiki/OpenGL) API calls between multiple vendors.
 It allows multiple drivers from different vendors to coexist on the same filesystem, and determines which vendor to dispatch each API call to at runtime.

-Both GLX and EGL are supported, in any combination with OpenGL and OpenGL ES.
+Both [OpenGL Extension to the X Window System (GLX)](https://en.wikipedia.org/wiki/GLX) and [Embedded-System Graphics Library (EGL)](https://en.wikipedia.org/wiki/EGL_(API)) are supported, in any combination with OpenGL and [OpenGL ES](https://en.wikipedia.org/wiki/OpenGL_ES).

 libglvnd was originally described in Andy Ritger's OpenGL ABI proposal [1].